Yohio: Career in Sweden

 Yohio received special attention for wearing a dress when performing.
 In 2012 Yohio released his first English song as a solo performer, "Our Story".
 Yohio has made four music videos – for "Sky Limit", "Our Story", "Heartbreak Hotel" (his entry for Melodifestivalen 2013) and "Revolution".

 In 2013, it was announced that Yohio was lending his voice to a Vocaloid voicebank within the PowerFX range that contains both an English and Japanese vocal.
 He provided the voicebank for YOHIOloid.

 Melodifestivalen 2013

 Yohio was one of the contestants in the 2013 edition of Melodifestivalen, the Swedish national selection for the Eurovision Song Contest 2013 to be held in Malmö.
 His song was "Heartbreak Hotel", which he wrote along with Johan Fransson, Tobias Lundgren, Tim Larsson and Henrik Göranson.
-On February 2, Yohio was qualified for the contest's finals.
-Soon after, on the 9th of March, he came second place with Robin Stjernberg leading him as the final winner with 166 points.
+On 2 February, Yohio was qualified for the contest's finals.
+Soon after, on 9 March, he came second place with Robin Stjernberg leading him as the final winner with 166 points.
 Yohio earned 133 points with his successful song; Heartbreak Hotel.
 Yohio was the Swedish spokesperson and announcer of the Swedish voting result at the 2013 Eurovision final in Malmö.